 5. Allow Technology even if you normally don’t

 Even thought there is room for some toys and activities in your bag, you can’t bring the kitchen sink when you travel.
 It is really helpful to have a game or two loaded up for kids who are old enough to play while traveling (make sure it doesn’t need wifi).
 Check with your local library, as they may lend out something suitable.
 We bring tablets that are kid dedicated and somehow, we still end up having to relinquish our phones for a time.
-In case of battery failure, here are some non-tech travel ideas.
+In case of battery failure, here are some non-tech travel ideas and the best travel toys for toddlers and preschoolers.

 6. Bring Hand Sanitizer Wipes